cmusphinx/cmusphinx.github.io/wiki/tutorialpocketsphinx.md

 There are few key things you need to know on how to use the API:

  1. Command-line parsing is done externally (in `<cmd_ln.h>`)
- 2. Everything takes a ''ps_decoder_t *'' as the first argument.
+ 2. Everything takes a `ps_decoder_t *` as the first argument.

 To illustrate the new API, we will step through a simple "hello world" example.
  This example is somewhat specific to Unix in the locations of files and the compilation process.
-We will create a C source file called ''hello_ps.c''.
+We will create a C source file called `hello_ps.c`.
 To compile it (on Unix), use this command: